-Using Marijuana While on DUI Diversion
+Using Marijuana or Cannabis While in Oregon’s DUI Diversion Program

 Can I use recreational marijuana while in the DUI Diversion Program?